-Do you need some gift ideas for the scholars in your life?
-John Baylor has you covered with his list of recommended books.
+Looking for some great recommended books for holiday gifts?
+John Baylor has you covered with his list of favorite books.
 (Click here for the OnToCollege Reading List on Amazon).

 John’s Top Three Books